 With this option, you could withdraw the funds in your US plan and do what you like with the proceeds.
 US retirement plans are quite flexible in terms of allowing access to one’s funds.
 Unlike retirement and pension accounts in many other countries that may allow only limited lump-sum withdrawals and only once a certain age is reached, you can access any or all of the funds in a US IRA at any time.
 Other types of US plans, such as deferred compensation plans or defined benefit plans are less flexible.

 If you have a 401k account from a former employer, this can be transferred to an IRA (“rolled over”), at which point the funds can be accessed easily.

 Disadvantages of Withdrawing Funds

 The downsides of withdrawing the funds from your retirement plan are that you lose the tax-deferral benefits, which may be substantial over time and the distributed funds may be subject to taxes.
-There is also the possibility for a 10% penalty for early withdrawal if you are under age 59½.
+There is also the possibility of a 10% penalty for early withdrawal if you are under age 59½.

 Taxes are typically due on amounts that have been contributed pre-tax to 401k and Traditional IRA accounts and on the earnings in these accounts.
 Roth IRAs and Roth 401ks are funded with after-tax money and therefore there is no US income tax to be paid when funds are withdrawn.

 US accounts also typically offer substantial investor protection in the form of insurance against the default of the financial institution holding the account.
-Such protection may be much more limited or even non-existent in other countries, especially many offshore jurisdictions.
+Such protection may be much more limited or even non-existent in other countries, especially in many offshore jurisdictions.